mihonapp/mihon/CONTRIBUTING.md

 Pull requests are welcome!

 If you're interested in taking on [an open issue](https://github.com/tachiyomiorg/tachiyomi/issues), please comment on it so others are aware.
+You do not need to ask for permission nor an assignment.

 # Translations